-Every year, hundreds of persons who need legal assistance schedule an immigration consultation (in-person, telephonic or Skype) with one of our attorneys.
+Every year, hundreds of persons who need legal assistance schedule an immigration consultation (in-person, telephonic or Zoom) with one of our attorneys.

 Our online appointment system allows you to schedule an appointment with our immigration attorneys, choose a date and time for your consultation and decide whether you want to come to our office or to have your consultation by telephone or Zoom.

 However, because of the COVID-19 pandemic, currently we are working from home, and are not scheduling any in-person consultations.

 Below are 5 tips to help you get the most out of your immigration consultation: